Arik Marshall: Red Hot Chili Peppers

 Marshall joined the Red Hot Chili Peppers in 1992 to replace lead guitarist John Frusciante, who quit in the middle of the band's worldwide Blood Sugar Sex Magik Tour.
 He toured extensively with the band during his tenure as their guitarist and played the Lollapalooza festival of that year.
 Singer Anthony Kiedis later praised Marshall for being "a quick study" and never letting them down onstage.
-Despite not playing on the recorded songs, Marshall appeared in music videos for the songs "Breaking the Girl" and "If You Have to Ask".
-Marshall and the other Red Hot Chili Peppers performed as themselves in "Krusty Gets Kancelled", a 1993 episode of The Simpsons.
+However the band felt Marshall was not a good fit as a songwriter, leading to his departure.